bjackman/sms-demo/README.md

 by getting a Google auth token.
 Next it provides a phone-number input field which, when submitted, makes a registration request to the back-end API.

+### API

+There are three endpoints:

-The back-end is a "Rest API" (?) with a single endoint, /api/registerPhoneNumber.
-When you POST that endpoint with a body like `{phoneNumber: foo, googleIdToken: bar}`, the google ID token (which should be a standard JWT) is validated and a confirmation text is sent to `foo`.
+- POST to /api/registerPhoneNumber.
+Body must be JSON like `{phoneNumber: foo,
+  googleIdToken: bar}`.
+The Google ID token (which should be a standard JWT) is validated and a confirmation text is sent to `foo`.
 All the other details than the phone number (like the locale) are hard-coded.
+The Google User ID assocated with the token is then stored in the database along with the registered phone number.

+  Once you're registered, for subsequent requests you'll need to set an Authorization header to "Bearer <token>" where <token> is the Google ID token.

+- GET /api/me.
+Returns {googleUserId: foo, phoneNumber: bar}

+- POST to /api/sendFact.
+Sends a cat fact to the registered SMS number for the auth'd user.
+Also happens to return the fact in the response body.
+(But nobody wants to read cat facts over HTTP.
+Just wait for it to arrive on your phone via SMS.
+Much better.)

 ## TODOs